 - Use personal protection equipment (e.g., gloves, face mask) where necessary.

-- First Aid equipment must be available.
+- Ensure First Aid equipment is readily available.

 Human Risks of Ferrous Sulfate